schrodlm/second-brain/cs/smt/software verification/model checking/specification/LTL (linear temporal logic).md

 The worlds (or states) form a total order, which means each world has exactly one "next" world, creating a linear structure.
 In this way, LTL describes a single-threaded, sequential progression of time.

 You would use **LTL** when you're interested in the temporal properties of a system's execution (i.e., how things evolve over time in a linear fashion) and don't need to focus on the precise interleaving of concurrent actions.
-On the other hand, **[[Comp-Sci/SMT/software verification/model checking/model checking#Repesenting finite state systems| interleaving models]]** are more suitable when you need to model and reason about the detailed interaction between multiple concurrent processes.
+On the other hand, **[[model checking#Repesenting finite state systems| interleaving models]]** are more suitable when you need to model and reason about the detailed interaction between multiple concurrent processes.

 ### Scenario: System with a Request-Response Behavior